Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Related Work

 \subsection{Synthetic Gaze Generation}

-Synthetic gaze generation approaches can be broadly classified into statistical and deep learning–based approaches.
-Previous studies \cite{lee2002eyes, duchowski2015modeling, duchowski2016eye} mostly relied on training-free, statistical simulators that produced average scanpath animations or photorealistic modality driven by simple oculomotor dynamics.
-For instance, EyeCatch \cite{yeo2012eyecatch} used a Kalman filter–based state-space model to simulate fixations, saccades, and smooth pursuits.
-Such approaches are easy to implement and do not require training, but they typically yield smoothed, average-quality gaze signals or images that exaggerate eye movements and fail to capture fine-grained oculomotor characteristics.
+Synthetic gaze generation approaches can be broadly classified into statistical methods and deep learning-based methods.
+Earlier studies \cite{lee2002eyes, duchowski2015modeling, duchowski2016eye, yeo2012eyecatch} primarily relied on training-free statistical simulators that generated either average scanpath animations or photorealistic eye movement sequences based on simplified oculomotor dynamics.
+Although such approaches are easy to implement and do not require training, they typically produce smoothed or overly averaged gaze signals or images and often fail to capture fine-grained oculomotor characteristics.

-On the other hand, deep learning-based approaches \cite{simon2016automatic, assens2018pathgan, goodfellow2020generative, kaur2020eyegan, jiao2023supreyes} mainly utilize generative models, such as Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), or diffusions, to synthesize gaze data.
-These approaches generally preserve key signal features, such as microsaccades, fixations, and other fine-grained oculomotor events.
-For example, \citet{simon2016automatic} used a simple CNN–LSTM architecture that takes a static image as input and generates a realistic eye-movement sequence with fixations and saccades while preserving human scanning patterns.
-Later, SP-EyeGAN \cite{prasse2023sp} introduced a GAN-based approach that produces fixations and saccades separately, then merges them to create complete gaze signals.
-Subsequently, diffusion-based approaches like DiffGaze \cite{jiao2025diffgaze} and DiffEyeSyn \cite{jiao2024diffeyesyn} have been proposed to produce more realistic gaze signals.
-Later, \citet{hasan2025quantitative} also presented a fine-tuned version of DiffEyeSyn that generates 5-second subject-specific synthetic gaze signals.
+In contrast, deep learning-based approaches \cite{simon2016automatic, assens2018pathgan, goodfellow2020generative, jiao2023supreyes, hasan2026diffusion} mostly employ generative models, such as generative adversarial networks (GANs), variational autoencoders (VAEs), and diffusion models to synthesize gaze data.
+These methods can better capture key signal characteristics, including microsaccades, fixations, and other fine-grained oculomotor events.
+For example, Simon et al. \cite{simon2016automatic} used a CNN-LSTM model to generate scanpaths from static images, while SP-EyeGAN \cite{prasse2023sp} generated fixations and saccades separately and then combined them to construct complete gaze signals.
+More recently, diffusion-based approaches such as DiffGaze \cite{jiao2025diffgaze} and DiffEyeSyn \cite{jiao2024diffeyesyn} have been proposed to produce more realistic gaze signals.
+Building on this line of work, we utilize an updated version of DiffEyeSyn \cite{hasan2025quantitative} as the generative backbone for subject-specific synthetic gaze analysis.